rforbiodatascience/2020_group05/README.md

 ## To do List:

 Monday:
-- [x] Finish Shiny App
+- [] Finish Shiny App
-- [x] Make functions work
+- [] Make functions work
-- [x] make function for confusionmatrix
+- [] make function for confusionmatrix
 - [x] Make stratification for ANN work

 Tuesday:
-- [x] Make sure it can run start to finish in one go
+- [] Make sure it can run start to finish in one go
-- [x] Finished markdown
+- [] Finished markdown
-- [x] Written here 'how to run the scripts'
+- [] Written here 'how to run the scripts'
-- [x] Go though scripts to make sure everything is 'Tidy'
+- [] Go through scripts to make sure everything is 'Tidy'
-- [x] Go thoug learning objectives
+- [] Go throug learning objectives

 Wednesday:
-- [x] Practice presentation
+- [] Practice presentation

 ##Questions